U.S. Route 50 in Virginia: Fairfax County, City of Fairfax, Arlington County

 Continuing east from the border with Loudoun County, US 50, named Lee-Jackson Memorial Highway until 2023, travels along the historic Little River Turnpike route.
+Despite Fairfax County's Confederate Names Task Force voting for the restoration of the original Little River Turnpike name, the county still chose to adopt Route 50 as the new name, which placed third out of the five names considered.
 It passes by the southern edge of Washington Dulles International Airport and the Steven F. Udvar-Hazy Center and through the communities of Chantilly and Fair Oaks.

 Shortly after entering the independent city of Fairfax, US 50 leaves Little River Turnpike (its original route until 1935, which continues as Virginia State Route 236) and joins a concurrency with US 29 as Fairfax Boulevard (a new designation, concurrent with the old names Main Street, Lee Highway, and Arlington Boulevard).
 US 29 splits from US 50 again just before exiting the City of Fairfax.

 From this point east into eastern Fairfax County and Arlington County, US 50 is known as Arlington Boulevard.
 The roadway travels roughly across the center of both counties.
 In Arlington, it serves as the dividing line for addresses in the county.
 Finally, the route passes near Rosslyn, a high-density business area of Arlington on its trek toward the Theodore Roosevelt Bridge, where it exits Virginia and passes into Washington, D.C. concurrent with Interstate 66.